cyril-fl/pokemon-gameplay-react/README.md

    ```

 ### Contribution & License

-#### License

-This project is licensed under the MIT License.
+- **License**: This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

-#### Contribution

-No contributions are needed as this project is for educational purposes only.
+- **Contribution**: No contributions are needed as this project is for educational purposes only.

 ### Disclaimer